-- An ache over your liver (the upper part of the right side of your tummy (abdomen) below your ribs).
+- An ache over your liver - in the upper part of the right side of your tummy (abdomen) below your ribs.

 The above symptoms can last anywhere from a few days to up to two weeks.
 Jaundice may then develop.
 Jaundice is a yellow colouration of your skin and the whites of your eyes.
 Your urine may also turn dark and your stools (faeces) may turn a pale colour.
 This is due to pigments in your blood not being properly cleared by your inflamed liver.
 Jaundice can also cause itching of your skin.
-After jaundice appears, tiredness, feeling sick (nauseated) and vomiting symptoms tend to improve in most people.
-Jaundice usually lasts somewhere between one and three weeks, but it may last longer in some people.
+After jaundice appears, symptoms of tiredness, feeling sick and being sick tend to improve in most people.
+Jaundice usually lasts somewhere between one and three weeks; however, it may last longer in some people.
 You may also have aching over your liver during the period of jaundice.

 Even after the jaundice has faded, hepatitis A infection can leave you feeling tired, off your food and generally weak for some weeks, and sometimes for longer.
 Most people have fully recovered within two months, although in others it may take up to six months.

 In a very small number of people, the illness can be more severe.
 However, in general, complications are rare (see below).
 Hepatitis A infection does not become persistent (chronic).
 This is unlike some other forms of hepatitis, such as hepatitis B and C, which can cause a chronic infection.